shunhikita/sharenow_cli/README.md

 # SharenowCli

-sharenow-cli is a gem that provides cli that can upload files from the command line to the file upload service [share-now](https://www.share-now.me)
+sharenow-cli is a gem that provides cli that can upload files from the command line to the file upload service [share-now](https://share-now.me)

 ## Installation

     $ gem install sharenow_cli

+## Setup

+    $ export SHARENOW_API_TOKEN="YOUR_API_TOKEN"

+Register account with [share-now.me](https://share-now.me) and issue API token

 ## Usage